dataminer-site/dataminer-site.github.io/docs/dev/building/build_configuration.md

 ### `BUILD_BENCHMARK`

-When this flag is set, DuckDB's in-house benchmark suite is built.
+When this flag is set, DataMiner's in-house benchmark suite is built.
-More information about this can be found [here](https://github.com/duckdb/duckdb/blob/main/benchmark/README.md).
+More information about this can be found [here](https://github.com/DataMiner/DataMiner/blob/main/benchmark/README.md).

 ### `BUILD_JDBC`